 An Act to provide for the appointment of a special investigator to make inquiry as to, and report upon, certain matters, and for related purposes.

-[Assented to 22 April 1994.]

-The Parliament of Western Australia enacts as follows:

 1. Short title

-This Act may be cited as the Special Investigation (Coal Contract) Act 1994.
+This Act may be cited as the Special Investigation (Coal Contract) Act 1994 1.